 The experience of other successful monetary unions and economic theory suggest that the euro area would benefit from the establishment of a supranational fiscal capacity.
-The institutional reforms prompted by the crisis (e.g., the European Stability Mechanism and the banking union) are introducing - though to a limited extent - elements of cross-country risk sharing.
+Institutional reforms prompted by the crisis (e.g., the European Stability Mechanism and the banking union) are introducing - though to a limited extent - elements of cross-country risk sharing.
 Nevertheless, further steps are probably needed.
-Proposals to create a sort of rainy-day fund for the euro area present major practical difficulties - associated, inter alia, to the uncertainty characterising the identification of shocks in real time.
+Proposals to create a sort of rainyday fund present major practical difficulties - associated, inter alia, to the uncertainty characterizing the identification of shocks in real time.
 A more appropriate solution, consistent with how risk sharing operates in existing federations, may be centralizing specific public functions (for instance, by introducing a common unemployment benefit scheme).
-We argue that consideration could also be given to the creation of a euro-wide, notional-defined contribution pension scheme.
+We argue that consideration could also be given to the creation of a euro-wide, notional defined-contribution pension scheme.